Token System Design

 ↑ Transaction table page in dark mode

 This view allows users to track the entire document flow and status for a specific ID.
-The status cards visualize the relationship between entities like the Retailer and 3PL providers.
+The workflow cards visualize the relationship between entities like the retailer and 3PL providers.
 Standardizing these complex cards into the design system ensured that status colours (like "alert" red or "complete" green) remain vibrant and distinguishable across both themes.

 ↑ Workflow ID page in light mode